Living with Chronic Pain

 Anger and Chronic Pain

 Living with chronic pain can cause resentment, frustration and anger.
-These emotions can be directed toward health care professionals, friends, family members, co-workers or even the individual themselves.
-Anger is the one of the most prominent emotions when dealing with a chronic pain condition.
+These emotions can be directed toward health care professionals, friends, family members, co-workers, or even the individual themselves.
+Anger is one of the most prominent emotions when dealing with a chronic pain condition.
 Although anger is a natural emotion, too much anger can interfere with pain management.